-119 Transistor Outputs
+2.19 Transistor Outputs

-next type of output transistor type outputs.
-It is important to note that a transistor can switch a dc current.
+The next type of output transistor type outputs.
+It is important to note that a transistor can only switch a dc current.
 For this reason it cannot be used with an AC voltage.

-transistor can be thought as a solid-state switch.
+A transistor can be thought as a solid-state switch.
 Or more simply an electrical switch.
-A mall current applied to the transistors "base" (i.e. input) lets switch a much larger current brough its output.
-The plc applies a small current to the transistor base and the transistor "closes".
+A small current applied to the transistors "base" (i.e. input) lets switch a much larger current through its output.
+The plc applies a small current to the transistor base and the transistor output "closes".
 When it's closed, the device connected to the plc output will be turned on.
 The above is a very simple explanation of a transistor.

-Should also be kept in mind that as seen with the input circuits, there are generally more can one type of transistor available.
-Typically a plc will have either NPN or PNP type catputs.
+Should also be kept in mind that as seen with the input circuits, there are generally more than one type of transistor available.
+Typically a plc will have either NPN or PNP type outputs.
 The "physical" type of transistor used also varies from manufacturer to manufacturer.
 Some of the common types available are BJT and MOSFET.
-A BJT type Bipolar Junction Transistor) often has less switching capacity (i.e. it can switch less carrent) than a MOS-FET (Metal Oxide Semiconductor- Field Effect Transistor) type.
+A BJT type (Bipolar Junction Transistor) often has less switching capacity (i.e. it can switch less current) than a MOS-FET (Metal Oxide Semiconductor- Field Effect Transistor) type.
 The BJT also has a slightly faster switching time.